CityOfZion/neo-python/README.md

 neo>
 ```

+By default, the CLI connects to the **TestNet** (see below how to switch to
+MainNet or PrivNet).

-You can query for a block in the current server by hash or by block index:
+Let's query for a block in the current server by hash or by block index:

 ```
 python prompt.py